Syed-Md-Abdud-Dayan/Pneumonia-Detection/README.md

 ## 1. Project Objective

-The objective of this project is to develop a deep learning model that classifies chest X-ray images into two categories:

-- **NORMAL**
-- **PNEUMONIA**

-The project follows a complete deep-learning workflow including exploratory data analysis, image preprocessing, model training, prediction, and evaluation.
+The primary objective of this project is to develop and evaluate a deep learning-based image classification model capable of accurately distinguishing between **NORMAL** and **PNEUMONIA** cases from chest X-ray images.
+The project aims to build an end-to-end workflow involving exploratory data analysis, image preprocessing, data augmentation, model training, and performance evaluation using metrics such as accuracy, precision, recall, F1-score, ROC-AUC, sensitivity, and specificity.
+The ultimate goal is to assess the model’s ability to reliably identify pneumonia while minimizing incorrect classifications of normal X-rays.

 ---